geodynamics/pylith/docs/user/governingeqns/elasticity/nondimensionalization.md

 \end{align}
 In this case, the inertial term is important, and we have the dynamic case with propagating seismic waves.

-If the time scale is much larger than the time it takes the shear wave to propagate over the length scale, then
+**If the time scale is much larger than the time it takes the shear wave to propagate over the length scale**, then
 \begin{align}
 t_o &\gg \frac{x_o}{v_o}, \\
 t_o^2 &\gg \frac{x_o^2 \rho_o}{\mu_o}.